USA Customs Clearance Logo White

 Challenges When Importing and Shipping Soil

-Once approved for a permit, there are specific guidelines you must follow when importing and moving soil into the United States.
-Failure to comply with these guidelines can result in fines or further legal ramifications.
+Once approved for a permit, there are specific guidelines you must follow when importing and moving soil.

-Firstly, soil must be carefully housed in leak-proof containers that are of high-quality, durable and can withstand any damage done in shipping.
-Once inside the United States, the soil must be treated carefully before being disposed of or being used for various purposes.
+Soil must be carefully stored in leak-proof containers that are high-quality, durable, and can withstand any damage from shipping.
+Once it arrives, the soil must be treated carefully before being used and (if applicable) destroyed.
 You may use one of two treatments that have been authorized by the U.S. Government:

-2. Steam Heat Treatment: treat the soil with steam heat for at least 30 minutes with 15” pressure.
+2. Steam Heat Treatment: Treat the soil with steam heat for at least 30 minutes at 15 PSI.

-While these are the two Government-approved methods of heat treatments, others may be permissible if you check with the proper offices first.
-These methods include acid washing, boiling, destructive analysis, and so on.
+While these are the two government-approved methods of heat treatments, others may be permissible if you check with the proper offices first.
+These methods include acid washing, boiling, and destructive testing.

-If you're at both importing and exporting soil, it's wise to work with an import and export consulting.
+If you’re looking to import soil, it’s wise to work with an import and export consulting.
 To learn more, check out our article on import export consulting services.

 Do You Need a Customs Bond to Import Soil into the United States?